App Volumes architecture

 - With physical endpoints, packages, in an MSI format, can be delivered using an endpoint management solution like Omnissa Workspace ONE UEM or Microsoft Intune.

 App Volumes also provides user Writable Volumes, which can be used in specific use cases.
-Writable Volumes provide a mechanism to capture user profile data, user-installed applications that are not or cannot be delivered by packages, or both.
+Writable Volumes provides a mechanism to capture user profile data, user-installed applications that are not or cannot be delivered by packages, or both.
 This reduces the likelihood that persistent desktops would be required for a use case.
 User profile data and user-installed applications follow the user as they connect to different virtual desktops.

 Table 1: Implementation strategy for App Volumes

-Decision | App Volumes was deployed and integrated into the Horizon 8 on-premises environment.
+| Decision | App Volumes was deployed and integrated into the Horizon 8 on-premises environment.
 This design was created for an environment capable of scaling to 8,000 concurrent user connections. |

-Justification | This strategy allows the design, deployment, and integration to be validated and documented. |
+| Justification | This strategy allows the design, deployment, and integration to be validated and documented. |

 Architecture overview